TadalaKaomba/TadalaKaomba/README.md

 - 👋 Hi, I’m @TadalaKaomba
-- 👀 I’m interested in Robotics, AI, and machine learning
+- 👀 I’m interested in Robotics
-- 🌱 I’m currently learning JavaScript and SQL
-- 💞️ I’m looking to collaborate on Python and javascript projects mainly
 - 📫 How to reach me - tadalakaomba@gmail.com

 <!---